bao-project/bao-docs/source/bao_hyp/config.rst

     - ``irqc.plic.base`` [mandatory if PLIC is available] - is the base address for the PLIC;

-    In case the available interrupt controller is an AIA contaning an APLIC:
+    In case the available interrupt controller is an AIA containing an APLIC:

     - ``irqc.aia.aplic.base`` [mandatory if APLIC is available] - is the base address for the APLIC;